-If mere visits could cement friendships, that of Pakistan with China would be more than rock solid.
+If mere visits could cement friendships, that of Pakistan with China would be more than rock-solid.
 In all probability, they already are.
-However President Zardari is not one to take any chances in this regard.
-Since he has assumed office, he has undertaken as many as eight journeys to this 'all-weather' friend.
-In terms of sheer number of visits by Heads of State to another country, however friendly, this must surely establish a record of sorts.
+But President Asif Zardari of Pakistan is not one to take any chances in this regard.
+Since he has assumed office he has undertaken as many as eight journeys to this 'all-weather' friend.
+In terms of sheer number of visits by a Head of State to another country, however friendly, this must surely establish a record of sorts!
 Not only that.
 He has spoken of this relationship with such ardour that would be the envy of any Central Asian romantic persona.
-He has even expressed it in terms of recent dreams.
-One of these is that borders between the two countries would evaporate, and the citizens of one would be able to travel to the other without passports.
-The idea appears to be one paling the Schengen Treaty between the States of the European Union.
+He has even expressed it in terms of recent dreams!
+One of these is that borders between the two countries would evaporate, and the citizens of one would be able to travel to another without passports!
+The idea appears to be one paling the Schengen Treaty between the States of the European Union!
 He already has his experts examining the lexicon of diplomacy to look for a jargon that would take the expression 'all weather friendship' to a yet higher level of amity.
-'Eternal', perhaps.
+'Eternal', perhaps!
 So Pakistan must really want and need China.
-Pakistan is among the many countries that have realised that China may soon eclipse the United States (US) as the most important superpower, a theme recently explored by Arvind Subramaniam, in his Foreign Affairs article.
+Pakistan is among the many countries that have realized that China may soon eclipse the United States as the globe's most important super-power, a theme recently explored by Arvind Subramaniam, in his Foreign Affairs article.

 Indeed it does.
 Time was when China was needed as a countervailing force to address the power imbalance with only India.
-Now, the US has also entered the calculations.
+Now, the United States has also entered the calculations.
 This has been particularly true since the lows that hit in bilateral relations following the US operation that killed Osama bin Laden.
-The Americans are now seen as a greater threat to Pakistan, both by the Pakistani population and the Army, than India, however incredible this might have seemed even as recently as a year ago.
-Ironically, this may have actually eased Indo-Pak relations somewhat, leading to a moderately successful visit, at least by historical standards, of Pakistan's woman Foreign Minister Hina Rabbani Khar, the sartorial snipes and fuss over fashion notwithstanding.
-Islamabad was severely irked, however, by what it sensed as a Washington-Delhi connivance to drive a wedge between it and Beijing by referring to a possible Sino-Pak chasm over the alleged support from some Pakistani quarters to the extremists in Xinjiang.
-The slightest hint of any such development was utterly and absolutely unacceptable to Pakistan.
-To dispel any such possibility with the greatest force, President Zardari spent the holiest Muslim festival of Eid at Urumqi recently, and dispatched Khar posthaste to Beijing to reiterate and renew reassurances.
+The Americans are now seen as a greater threat to Pakistan, both by the Pakistani population and the Army, than India, however incredible this